pzol/getting_rusty/posts/20140122_destructuring_in_rust.md

 fn test_enum() {
   let foo = Foo { b: 3, c: 2 };

-  // need to use a match instead of a simple let, because let can never fail (refutable pattern in local binding)
-  // using the second condition in match, the compiler knows, all possible paths have been exhausted match foo {
+  match foo {
     Foo { b, c } if b <= 2 => assert!(b <= 2 && c == 2),
     Foo { b, c }          => assert!((b, c) == (3, 2)),